Alonso-del-Arte/chess/doc/Variants.md

 limited view of the board.
 It is a one-check game.
 Therefore, castling is generally advantageous, much more so than in regular chess.

+Also called "dark chess."
+Closely related to **Kriegspiel**, which was played long before anyone thought of using computers for chess.
+Kriegspiel was played with three boards

 ## King of the hill

 Four squares in the center of the board, d4, e4, d5 and e5, are marked as a